20 Kitchen Science Hacks That Actually Work

 Cottonbro Studio by Pexels

 If you’ve over-salted your soup, don’t worry.
-Place a raw, peeled potato in your soup and let it simmer.
-The potato will absorb the excess salt, balancing the flavors of the soup.
+Place a raw, peeled potato in it and let it simmer.
+The potato will absorb the excess salt, balancing the soup’s flavors.

 18. Use Pineapple Juice or Vinegar to Tenderize Meat